Suspensión de Clases por Mal Tiempo – Preguntas Y Respuestas

 Q. How do we know if Lane is closed due to weather?

-LaneAlert is LCC’s emergency messaging service used to alert students and employees about weather closures, delays or emergencies at Lane.
+LaneAlert is LCC’s emergency messaging service used to alert students and employees about weather closures, late openings or emergencies at Lane.
 LaneAlert notifications are sent by text and sometimes email.
 Texting is the fastest way to be notified of an emergency.
 If you aren’t receiving LaneAlert texts or emails, login to myLane and click the Lane Alert Emergency Notification link in the Personal Information menu and update your contact information.
 LaneAlert is not used for promotional purposes.

 Q. When will we know that Lane is closed?